freenas/freenas-docs/userguide/system.rst

   for including configuration files or screenshots of any errors or tracebacks.

-Once you have finished completing the fields, click the "Submit" button to automatically generate and upload the report to `bugs.freenas.org <https://bugs.freenas.org>`__.
+Once you have finished completing the fields, click the :guilabel:`Submit` button to automatically generate and upload the report to
+`bugs.freenas.org <https://bugs.freenas.org>`__.
-A pop-up menu will provide a clickable URL so that you can view the status of or add additional information to the report.
+A pop-up menu provides a clickable URL so to view status or add additional information to the report.
 #endif freenas

 #ifdef truenas
-The %brand% "Support" tab, shown in
-:numref:`Figure %s <tn_support1>`,
+The %brand% :guilabel:`Support` tab, shown in :numref:`Figure %s <tn_support1>`,
 is used to view or update the system's license information.
 It also provides a built-in ticketing system for generating support